Stephen Hawking taught us many things about the universe but also life itself. Here are some of the wisest lessons we have learned from him:

 Stephen Hawking argues that

 “If general relativity is not taken into account in the GPS – navigation satellite systems, the errors in determining the global position will gather at a speed of about 10 km per day.
 The closer an object is to the earth, the slower time passes.

 Thus, depending on the distance between the satellites and the Earth, their onboard clock will operate at different speeds.
 This difference could be compensated automatically if this effect was taken into account.”

 3. “We live in an aquarium”

-Impressed by this metaphor, the authorities of Monza, Italy, banned to keep fish in fishbowl so that the distortion of light does not prevent them perceive the world as it is.
+Impressed by this metaphor, the authorities of Monza, Italy, banned keeping fish in a fishbowl so that the distortion of light does not prevent them perceive the world as it is.

 4. Quarks are never alone

 Quarks, the “building blocks” of protons and neutrons, exist only in groups and never separately.
 The force that pulls quarks together increases with the distance between them, so that if you try to pull one quark from another, then the more you pull, the more it will try to escape and get back.
 Free quarks do not occur in nature.

 Stephen Hawking is an atheist.
 He devoted much time to find the scientific evidence that no God is needed for the existence of life.
 One of his famous sayings is: